PATRICK’S EARLY LIFE

 While preparing to be made a deacon in Britain, Patrick confessed a sin of his childhood to a dear friend.
 Around the same time, this friend recommended to the church leaders that Patrick be made a bishop.
 While Patrick was absent, the friend betrayed him and publicly ridiculed Patrick for his childhood sin.

 In his autobiography, Patrick wrestles with this betrayal (not with bitterness, just the sadness of what happened).
 He cannot understand why someone whom he respected would recommend him as bishop and then betray him.

 Patrick felt a deep calling and received specific visions and vivid dreams from God that he should return to the people who enslaved him: to the Irish in order to bring them to Christ.

-All of his family begged him to stay home; they argued and even attempted to bribe him.
+All of his family, fearing for his safety, begged him to stay home; they argued and even attempted to bribe him.
 He states that at that time he did not realize the grace God had given him and he found it difficult to argue with them.
-Seeing that Patrick had been taken as a slave to Ireland, his family was deeply concerned for his well-being.
-It seems he knew his calling, but the criticism and lack of encouragement he received made it difficult for him.
+He knew his calling, but the criticism and lack of encouragement he received made it difficult for him.

 THE VOICE OF THE IRISH

 Patrick did not argue or attempt to defend himself from those who wanted to keep him in Britain.
 He remained silent in the face of opposition.